CBEP-SoCB-Details/Portland-SLR/Analysis/Future_Tidal_Flooding_Events.md

 ```

-Tee following takes a couple of minutes to run.
+The following takes a couple of minutes to run.
 It simulates 1000 sets
 of tide levels for each of four SLR scenarios.
+It takes a couple of
+minutes to run.

 ``` r
 set.seed(12345)